ahmedosman/SUPR/README.md

-> **_TLDR:_**  We release a full suite of state of the art models ( 18 models ): A body model, hand model, head model and a foot model, trained on a federated dataset of 1.2 million body, head, hand and foot registrations.
+> **_TLDR:_**  We release a full suite of state of the art models: A body model, hand model, head model and a foot model, trained on a federated dataset of 1.2 million body, head, hand and foot registrations.

 This repository contains the official Tensorflow and PyTorch implementation of ECCV 2022: